Acrylic vs Plexiglass: A Detailed Comparison

 ⅲ.
 How to cut acrylic sheets?

-When it comes to cutting standard acrylics sheets for heat resistance, a jigsaw is one of the most used equipment.
+When it comes to cutting acrylic acrylics sheets for heat resistance, a jigsaw is one of the most used equipment.
 It’s a portable tool that can cut a sheet with a straight blade by function up and down quickly.
-Another precise method of cutting a specific design from an acrylic material is laser cutting.
+Another precise method of cutting a specific design from an acrylic material is acrylic laser cutting.
 It entails a machine that emits a laser that burns or vaporizes the acrylic substance, cutting it through.

 also read our blog post: 7 Tips for Working With Acrylic